Fort Worth Jackknife Truck Accident Lawyer

 The most common causes include improper brake adjustment and maintenance.
 If a truck’s brakes are not properly adjusted and maintained, the trailer axles can lock before the truck axles during heavy braking.
 In this situation, the tractor drags the trailer, and it locks the brakes and the trailer swings out to the side as a result.

 High speeds also lead to jackknife crashes.
-A massive commercial truck takes an incredible amount of force to stop, especially if the truck is traveling over 55 miles an hour.
+A massive commercial truck takes an incredible amount of force to stop, especially if the tractor-trailer is traveling over 55 miles an hour.
 The faster the truck is going, the more likely it is that the driver would try to slam the brakes if they need to stop quickly.
 Slamming on the brakes often leads to the braking imbalance described above, especially in trucks with improperly set brakes.

 Sharp curves and evasive maneuvers are also causes.
-While slight curves should not pose a problem for most commercial trucks and drivers, evasive maneuvers combined with high speed and steep angles can cause the trailers end to swing out and the entire truck to lose control.
+While slight curves should not pose a problem for most commercial semis and drivers, evasive maneuvers combined with high speed and steep angles can cause the trailers end to swing out and the entire truck to lose control.

 Hazardous Road Conditions